Nuffield Australia 2015 Scholar

 Australian sheepmeat has a longstanding reputation as a safe and quality product.
-But, like several agricultural industries, is characterised by a production-based chain that is influenced by a reliance on saleyards to trade, discrepancies between producers and processors and climate variation.
-However, Michael has identified this reliance on saleyards as a barrier to profitability, given the raft of additional transaction expenses it brings including yard fees, transport costs, and buyers and agents fees on both sides of a livestock transaction.
+But, like several sectors, is characterised by a production-based chain that is influenced by a reliance on saleyards to trade, discrepancies between producers and processors and climate variation.
+However, Michael has identified this reliance on saleyards as a barrier to profitability, given the additional transaction expenses it brings including yard fees, transport costs, and buyers and agents fees on both sides of a livestock transaction.

 “We, as an industry, must continue to challenge the status quo because these additional costs directly impact on consumer prices and erode profitability.
 Additionally, saleyards have the potential to increase biosecurity and welfare risks, and to damage product through the unnecessary stress of loading and unloading animals.”